It seems that the confusion many people place between niche sites and authority sites can be characterized as whether they want to go big or small.

 Lean Domain Search

 This very simple site allows you to take a single word.
-Either your niche or main target keyword and create a short name to use for your website name.
-It tells you whether it’s been taken already and shoots out tons of alternatives.
+Either your niche or main target keyword and create a short name to use.
+It tells you whether it's been taken already and shoots out tons of possibilities.

 You can organize by word length and “popularity”.
-Although, I’m not sure what metrics they use for popularity.
-It works great non-the-less.
+Although, I'm not sure what metrics they use for popularity, but it works great.

 This site has color palettes from the biggest companies in the world.
 Most of these companies have spent thousands, if not millions to determine colors that will resonate with their customers.
 Now you can steal them.